-I hit a point a couple of weeks ago where I had to step away from the workouts.
+I hit a point a couple of weeks ago where I had to step away from the workouts and go to Neuropathy Help for advice.
 It got to a point where there was too much focus on the number, the size, what I looked like.
 I caught myself having to recount the number in polite conversation, but the ending had to be the photo of my stomach on the Internet where I underwent a thermal skin tightening procedure.
 I take the full blame for that: I stepped right up and let a very honest goal turn into a circus.
 I’ve since put the top hat down and backed away from the tigers and clowns and really focused on this last bit of body mass that seems to eluding my efforts.

 We all understand the concept of plateaus, but I’ve hit these weights before and smashed right through them.
 What was different this time?
 And why have I, AGAIN, found myself in some crazy cycle of weight loss?
 I stepped away from the Foursquare check-ins and the constant attempts to push my body into harder and harder workouts that would claim to get that weight right off of me, and I sat back and just thought about it: what was keeping me from losing the rest of the weight?

 And then it dawned on me: I’m keeping myself from losing the rest of the weight.
 Because I use food in ways that prevent me from achieving my goals, and at the end of it, happiness scares the shit out of me because it can be taken away.